Sores in Nose: 15 Causes & How to Treat Them

 Learn more about general signs and symptoms of cancer that can emerge with many types.

-What to do: It is important for a family doctor to assess your symptoms and order testing to confirm a diagnosis.
+How to treat: It is important for a family doctor to assess your symptoms and order testing to confirm a diagnosis.
 If cancer is present, treatment will depend on the characteristics of the cancer cells, the location it was found and the age of the patient.
 Treatment may include the use of medications and/or chemotherapy, radiation therapy and surgery.